cghr-toronto/public/daily-mortality/readme.md

 Note:
 The govenment of Canada had updated the links (ways) to download NAPS data.
 The folder "New_pollutionModel_example" is an example to fit our proposed pollution model using the updated links.
-The population-weighted daily posterior samples of pollution from fitting pollution model are shared in folder "plll"
+The population-weighted daily posterior samples of pollution from fitting pollution model are shared in folder "Pollution model output".